torvalds/linux/Documentation/networking/arcnet-hardware.rst

 The following is all the specific information people have sent me about their own particular ARCnet cards.
 It is officially a mess, and contains huge amounts of duplicated information.
-I have no time to fix it.
+I have anal time to fix it.
 If you want to, PLEASE DO!
 Just send me a 'diff -u' of all your changes.

 The model # is listed right above specifics for that card, so you should be able to use your text viewer's "search" function to find the entry you want.
-If you don't KNOW what kind of card you have, try looking through the various diagrams to see if you can tell.
+If you don't KANALW what kind of card you have, try looking through the various diagrams to see if you can tell.

 If your model isn't listed and/or has different settings, PLEASE PLEASE tell me.
 I had to figure mine out without the manual, and it WASN'T FUN!

-Even if your ARCnet model isn't listed, but has the same jumpers as another model that is, please e-mail me to say so.
+Even if your ARCnet model isn't listed, but has the same jumpers as aanalther model that is, please e-mail me to say so.

 Cards Listed in this file (in this order, mostly):